Totodore/totodore.github.io/content/blog/serde-wrapper.md

 2. **Precise handling of tuples vs arrays for variadic arguments**:

-In socket.io if you send a vec with `socket.emit("event", [1, 2, 3, 4])`, it will be serialized like this: `[event, [1, 2, 3, 4]]` but if you send variadics with `socket.emit("event", 1, 2, 3, 4)`, it will be serialized like this: `[event, 1, 2, 3, 4]`.
+In socket.io if you send a vec with `socket.emit("event", [1, 2, 3, 4])`, it will be serialized like this: `[event, [1, 2, 3, 4]]` but if you send variadics with `socket.emit("event", 1, 2, 3, 4)`, it will be serialized as: `[event, 1, 2, 3, 4]`.

 But how can we do the difference on the rust-side?
 So that a multi-argument payload is deserialized to a tuple and a vector of data is deserialized to a vec?
 Well, that is the user responsibility!
 They will know whether they are expecting a vec or tuple!
 So here is what we could do.
 First we need to know if the user provided a tuple or something else, prepare yourself—it's kind of hacky.

 `IsTupleSerde` has an implementation for serializer and deserializer that will simply error immediately with a boolean saying if the root type appears to be a tuple or not (without visiting anything or any data):